HWDance/jax-fsm-mcmc/README.md

 batched_f = jax.vmap(f)
 ```

 Under the hood, this compiles to one XLA `While` op over a shape `[batch, ...]` tensor, enforcing that all batch lanes advance in lockstep.
-This behavior is not a JAX bug—it's a consequence of how Python control flow is traced and lowered into XLA HLO:
+This behavior is not a JAX bug, but rather a consequence of how Python control flow is traced and lowered into XLA HLO:

 * **Single HLO loop**: The entire loop (for all inputs) becomes one XLA op.
 * **Batched execution**: `vmap` lifts that op to operate on a batched shape, so barrier semantics follow naturally.